 The failure to properly diagnose a patient within a reasonable amount of time can lead to lasting damage for the patient.
 If a patient receives a misdiagnosis, they may start a treatment plan that does not apply to their actual condition.
 Delayed diagnosis can sometimes be the difference between life and death.
 For example, if a patient has cancer but the diagnosis was delayed, the condition may have worsened past the point of recovery.

-Misdiagnosis can occur if a medical professional fails to:
+Misdiagnosis (medical malpractice cases) can occur if a medical professional fails to:

 - Recognize symptoms

 - Order necessary testing

 - Refer the patient to a specialist

 A delayed diagnosis may occur if the medical professional:

 - Mislabeled lab or test results

 - Errors were made during the testing process or evaluation